Life Sciences Expertise

 - By identifying acceptable approaches to indirect and direct system validation

-- By focusing on a risk-based approach using critical thinking to spend more time developing a methodology appropriate to the risk of the system, focus on testing of high-risk systems and functionality, and less time documenting
+- By focusing on a risk-based approach that uses critical thinking to spend more time developing a methodology appropriate to the risk of the system

 - By training inspectors to focus their review on the higher-risk activity and the critical thinking behind the chosen methodology